revarbat/pymuv/MUVREF.rst

    Directive         What it Does
 ================  ======================================================
 $language "muv"   Allow future MUCK servers to determine this is MUV.
+$target "fb6"     Sets the MUF variant to generate code for.
+Can be "fb6" or "fb7".
 $warn "msg"       Prints msg as a MUV compiler warning.
 $error "msg"      Prints msg as a MUV error and stops compilation.
 $echo "msg"       Outputs as the corresponding MUF directive.